Storm Pedro map: Where snow and ice will hit UK this week

 Snowy and icy conditions are expected in parts of England with yellow weather warnings issued

-The UK is bracing for a cold and wintry week as Storm Pedro is set to bring rain, ice, and snow across the country.
+The UK is bracing for a cold and wintry few days as Storm Pedro brings rain, ice, and snow across the country.

+A yellow ice weather warning covering much of Wales is in force on Thursday morning and will be lifted at 10am.
+A rain warning is issued until 8am for southern parts of England, as wet weather is forecast to batter coastal areas.

-Met Office experts have warned spells of heavy rain and a period of snow could lead to some flooding and disruption to travel.
+Met Office experts have warned that spells of heavy rain and a period of snow could lead to some flooding and disruption to travel.
+Storm Pedro was named by Meteo France, the country’s equivalent of the Met Office.

-Some 10-20mm of rain is expected to fall widely, though areas near the south coast could see up to 30mm of rain, while Dartmoor, Devon, could be battered with as much as 50mm.
+Some 10 to 20mm of rain is expected to fall widely, though areas near the south coast could see up to 30mm of rain, while Dartmoor, Devon, could be battered with as much as 50mm.

-Forecasters said there is “potential” for an area of rain and snow to affect parts of Wales, central England and into the southern Pennines during Wednesday evening and overnight into Thursday.
+Forecasters said there is “potential” for an area of rain and snow to affect parts of Wales, central England and into the southern Pennines, which will continue through to Thursday morning.

-Most of the snow is expected to accumulate on hills, with 2-5 cm anticipated “widely “above 150-200 metres.
-The Met Office said as much as 10-15 cm is possible above 250-300 metres in mid and southeast Wales, as well as Herefordshire, Shropshire and the southern Pennines.
+Most of the snow is expected to accumulate on hills, with 2 to 5cm anticipated “widely “above 150 to 200m.
+The Met Office said as much as 10 to 15cm is possible above 250 to 300m in mid- and south-east Wales, as well as Herefordshire, Shropshire and the southern Pennines.

-It added lower elevations may see some small accumulations of snow of less than 2 cm from later Wednesday evening into the early hours of Thursday morning.
+It added lower elevations may see some small accumulations of snow of less than 2cm into the early hours of Thursday morning.

+There are 74 flood warnings in place for England, where flooding is expected, and 212 flood alerts, where it is possible.

 Numerous places across Britain have been hit by flooding this year thanks to repeated heavy downpours.